carloLV/InfovisProject/README.md

 3. The **html** page to visualize the output of the JAR.

 ## infovisDemo.jar
-Runnable with `java -jar infovisDemo.jar 3utenti.json`.
-The *.sh* script simply runs this command.
+Runnable with `java -jar infovisDemo.jar inputFile.json outputFile`.
+You can prepare your own json file, or use the one with 1500 users and select the ids of users on which you want to perform operations.
+For the use of jar go to the above link.
 **Note**
+The name of outputFile does NOT need the extension.
 Run jar on file too big is useless for the analysis.
 The operation are implemented to study subsets of users.

 ## Modify the project